prabhakar1998/PythonLLD/LLD/CabBookingSystem/readme.md

 * Functional Completeness including good modelling.
 * User Identification but not authentication.
 * Backend Database is optional.
 However modelling should be complete.

-# use case flow:-

-Cab Booking system is initialized (Singleton):
-    1. multiple cabs are created at differnet locations
-    2. cabs are set to idle state
-    3. rider is created at a location
-    4. rider creates a trip, in the BookingState
-    5. CBS searches all the cabs in the range of the location
-    6. CBS requests the cab to book the ride
-    7. cab accpets the ride
-    8. CBS updates the rider and trip's status